htimsk/APCUPS/README.md

 ## Example Installation for a NUC8i5 model
 ![](img/BE600M1.jpg)

 For my installation I chose a APC UPS Battery Backup and Surge Protector, 600VA Backup Battery Power Supply, BE600M1 Back-UPS with USB Charger Port that retails for ~$65 on Amazon. (https://www.amazon.com/gp/product/B01FWAZEIU/).
 My goal was not to withstand long-duration power outage but rather maintain operattion during a short-term power interperation of 1 hour or less.
 APC provides a useful tool to calculate the corect size of UPS needed if you supply it with your devide power consumption and desirede UPS run-time duration.
-[Aegis User Mannual](https://apricorn.com/content/product_pdf/aegis_secure_key/usb_3.0_flash_drive/ask3_manual_configurable_online_2.pdf)

 ## Installation Instructions